Roshan-ud-Daulah

-Roshan-ud-Daulah's original name was Khwaja Muzaffar Panipati, who was given the title Turra-i-Baz Roshan-ud-Daulah Zafar Khan.
-He was the Grand Vizier of the Mughal Empire during the reign of Muhammad Shah.
-He was known by the nickname Turra-i-Baz(falcon's crest) as Roshan-ud-Daula and all his men wore their turbans in the same way, with an end sticking out.
+Roshan-ud-Daulah, known by his original name Khwaja Muzaffar Panipati and the title of Turra-i-Baz Roshan-ud-Daulah Zafar Khan, was the Grand Vizier of the Mughal Empire during the reign of Muhammad Shah.
+He was known by the nickname Turra-i-Baz (falcon's crest) as Roshan-ud-Daula and all his men wore their turbans in the same way, with an end sticking out.

 Biography

 Roshan-ud-Daulah was an Indian Muslim descendant of the Naqshbandi Khwajas, and was a native of Panipat.
 His father, Khwaja Fathullah, was married to the sister of Sarbuland Khan, a Sayyid who was the Mir Bakhshi of Aurangzeb.
 His ancestors gained positions in the time of Aurangzeb as the religious mentality had turned in favour of the Naqshbandis and the seeds of Ahmad Sirhindi's teachings had grown both in the subcontinent and central asia.

 In the reign of Farrukhsiyar, he replaced Khan-i Dauran in charge of the duties as the deputy Bakhshi of Ihtisham-ul-Mulk Barha the Mir Bakhshi, one of the Sayyid Brothers.
 He was part of Hussain Khan Barha's campaign against Ajit Singh and returned to court with the news of Ajit Singh's submission on May 1714, being rewarded with the title Fidwi-i-Farmanbardar.
 His daughter was married to the son of the Asaf Jah I, which was celebrated at Aurangabad.
 Another daughter was married to Banda Ali Khan, the daughter's son of Sher Afkan Panipati, the son of Abdur Razzaq Ansari.
 In 1718 he was the Bakhshi of the Ahadis, the personal guard cavalry of the Emperor Farrukhsiyar.
 He was friendly to the Sayyids, while at the same time professed to be zealous for the Emperor.
 He made all efforts he could to bring both parties to an agreement.